metagenomics/metagenomics-tk/README.md

 1. Worfklow names that can not be used directly and are just meant for internal use should start with an underscore.

-2. Every Workflow should contain a short description of the functionality.
+2. At least every workflow that can be used by other external workflows should contain a short description of the functionality.

 3. Workflow names must start with `w`.